 We are acutely aware of the concerns some students have about the possible impact of the recent strikes.
 In addition to the support offered by your department, we will continue to work flexibly to ensure our student wellbeing team is able to meet student demand.
 Find out about our full range of wellbeing services.

 Will the strike affect my visa?

-The strike will not impact on your student visa eligibility at this stage.
-Your student visa status will not change as a result of the strike and if you have any concerns about this you can contact the Immigration Advisory Service (email@example.com) for assurance at any time.
+If you have any concerns about this you can contact the Immigration Advisory Service for assurance at any time.

 Did the Warden take a public stand in support of the strikers’ concerns?